The 12 Best Ski Resorts in Japan 2022

 Recommended for those who

-Naeba is easy to get to from Tokyo and is quite popular with tourists and those who are looking to take a day trip.
-Naeba Ski Resort boasts an expansive ski area, reaching 135ha with a total of 22 courses, 3 kid’s parks, and 3 gondolas.
+Naeba is easy to reach from Tokyo and is quite popular with tourists and day-trippers.
+The Naeba Ski Resort boasts an expansive ski area, reaching 135ha, with 24 courses, 2 snow parks, and 3 gondolas.

 Although close in proximity, compared to GALA Yuzawa Ski Resort which was mentioned earlier in this article, the altitude is higher and the snow is higher quality.
 However, you will not be able to find much powder snow.

 For those traveling with children, there are areas especially for children to ski and a daycare.
-You will also be able to find lots of hotels and restaurants in the area.
-You may have some difficulty finding staff that speaks English, but there are plenty of pamphlets with information translated into English to help you find your way around.
+You will also find lots of hotels and restaurants in the area.
+You may have some difficulty finding staff who speak English, but there are plenty of pamphlets with information translated into English to help you find your way around.

 The Naeba Prince Hotel, which includes approximately 1,200 guest rooms, is located very close to the ski area, making it a convenient place to stay.